-Access and availability data is collected and analyzed by type of setting; child age groups including Infants, Toddlers, Preschool, and School Age children; setting type if licensed center based, including Group Homes or licensed family based; quality factors included if the setting is licensed and/or accredited; collection based on statistically valid response number of providers and child enrollments by setting, age group, region, if they accepted private and/or public funding or subsidies, other funding type analysis was the five geographical Care 4 Kid regions

-East, North Central, Northwest, South Central, and Southwest; as well as statewide totals and statewide; review of licensed capacity, the providers desired capacity, enrollment and vacancy; rates are analyzed factoring in weighted average of the enrollment numbers by age group, setting type, and region.
-Other factors may include if a setting also receives state or federal funding for programs such as School Readiness, Child Day Care contracts, Smart Start and /or Care 4 Kids subsidy.
-Head Start programs were not included in the not included.
-Programs reported if they offer a sibling reduction, scholarships, military discounts, and/or membership discounts.
-Analysis and Market Rate calculations were based on providers by setting 2 licensed center vs. licensed Family based, and ranking based on rates by age group, by the number of enrollments the provider had as of the date of the telephone survey.
-Analysis was done on vacancy rates as the percent difference form Enrollment to Desired Capacity (which may be less than Licensed Capacity).
-Rates comparisons were based on fulltime care.
-The survey included question of rates, for the number of hours the provider considers full-time, as well as rates for 12 hours, 24 hours and 40 hours per week.
+Access and availability data is collected and analyzed by type of setting; child age groups including Infants, Toddlers, Preschool and School Age children; setting type if center based or family based; quality factors including if the setting is Licensed, License Exempt, and/or Accredited; the five Care 4 Kid regions and statewide; review of licensed capacity, the providers desired capacity, enrollment and vacancy; rates are analyzed factoring in weighted average of the enrollment numbers by age group, setting type, and region.
+Other factors may include if a setting also receives state or federal funding for programs such as School Readiness, Child Day Care contracts, Smart Start, Head Start, and Care 4 Kids subsidy.